 WEIGHT AND SIZE

 One important function of the camera lens is size and weight.
 You must select the lenses according to your situation and the results you intend to produce.
-Now here comes the size and weight of lens that you have to consider.
-You may have to carry heavy and bulky lenses for the desired outcomes so focus on your results irrespective of physical conditions of lenses.
+Now here comes the size and weight of the lens that you have to consider.
+You may have to carry heavy and bulky lenses for the desired outcomes so focus on your results irrespective of the physical conditions of lenses.

 The Aperture has also a small role in the weight of the lens.
 Wide aperture lens needs heavier internal construction with complexity and this eventually affects an increase of size and weight of the lens.
 An additional feature like internal and silent focusing will normally increase the weight, especially for a long lens.